 I’ve played on plenty of punched and sanded greens in my days.
 I can usually get past it, especially when the course warns me about it.
 For this price, though, I may have passed on the special Spyglass round had I known the maintenance literally just happened.
 Nowadays, I trust Greenskeeper.org to “know before I go,” but I still feel the course should let you know before you tee off, especially when paying this much money!

 And when I say “sanded,” I should say that every green literally had about a quarter-to-half inch of sand on top.
 They were basically unplayable, like putting through wet sand traps on a damp and foggy morning.
 It pissed me off.
 I did call the resort to complain afterward and they did offer me $100 back on my green fee.
-That was helpful, but it still wasn’t anywhere near a $250 golf experience either and I’ve had a bit of a beef with Spyglass ever since.
+That was helpful, but it still wasn’t anywhere near a $250 golf experience either and I’ve held a bit of a grudge with Spyglass ever since.

 This visit started on a good note because the person who set up the tee time (a Monterey resident) was a Duke’s Club member and was able to get us a twilight rate of $100.
 So, in a fitting way, the money I got refunded 11 years ago essentially paid for this round.